Surfaces containing two isotropic circles through each point: Proofs

 As in the proof of Theorem~\ref{thm:main1}, identify space $\R^3$ with $H_5$ by the map $(x,y,z)\mapsto(x:y:z:0:1)$ and consider the image $\Psi$ of the given surface $\Phi$ under inverse isotropic stereographic projection $\pi^{-1}$.

-Let us show that $\Psi$ satisfies the assumptions of Theorem~\ref{thm:param}.
-By Theorem~\ref{thm:proj-prop} it follows that each isotropic circle in $H_5$ is mapped to a conic under this projection (in particular, by the assumptions of Theorem~\ref{thm:main2} it follows that through each point of some dense subset of $\Psi$ one can draw only finitely many not nested arcs of conics).
-Literally as in the 3rd paragraph of the proof of Theorem~\ref{thm:main1} it is shown that the two conics containing the two conics through a point $P$ of $\Psi$ intersect only at $P$.
+Let us show that $\Psi$ satisfies the assumptions of Proposition~\ref{prp:param}.
+By Proposition~\ref{prp:proj-prop} it follows that each isotropic circle in $H_5$ is mapped to a conic under this projection (in particular, by the assumptions of Theorem~\ref{thm:main2} it follows that through each point of some dense subset of $\Psi$ one can draw only finitely many not nested arcs of conics).
+Literally as in the 3rd paragraph of the proof of Theorem~\ref{thm:main1} it is shown that the two conics containing the two arcs through a point $P$ of $\Psi$ intersect only at $P$.